Serving all people by providing personalized health and wellness through exemplary care, education and research.

 6. Donate time to charity.
 There are people worse off than you who need your help, Dr. Halbrook reminds us.
 And doing something for others can give you perspective on your situation.

 Signs of depression include an under- or over-active appetite, difficulty concentrating, sleep problems, unexplained fatigue, a lack of enjoyment in life’s activities, feelings of guilt or thoughts of harming yourself.
 If you are experiencing these emotions, talk to your doctor or a mental health professional right away.
-Call the Baylor Plano Behavioral Health Center at 469.814.4850.
+Call the Baylor Scott & White - Plano Behavioral Health Center at 469.814.4850.

 Copyright © 2017 Baylor Scott & White Health.
 All Rights Reserved. |